 More and more businesses are recognizing the benefits of “going remote.”
 Beyond enabling businesses to tap into a global talent pool far beyond where the company has offices, having a remote team can help businesses significantly reduce travel costs – estimated to exceed $111 billion annually.

 But having a distributed team isn’t without its challenges.
-With employees working together across multiple locations and time zones, literal and figurative wires can get crossed, leading to miscommunication and inefficiency.
+With employees working together across multiple locations and time zones, literal and figurative wires can get crossed creating silos and diminishing collaborative efforts.
+This leads to miscommunication and inefficiency.
 To solve these problems, many business owners, project managers and IT professionals turn to tech solutions, with project management tools and video conferencing solutions being among the most popular.

-Below we explore why cross-team collaboration is so important to company performance and culture as well as the various approaches businesses are taking to maximize remote talent for new ideas and fresh perspectives while maintaining a collaborative, efficient workforce.
+Below we explore why cross-team collaboration is so important to company performance, culture and functional teamwork.
+We’ll also dive into the various approaches businesses are taking to maximize remote talent for new ideas and fresh perspectives while maintaining a collaborative, efficient workforce.

 What is cross-team collaboration?